 The curaremimetic neurotoxin, Î±-bungarotoxin, is shown to interact with two classes of binding sites on rat brain crude mitochondrial fraction membranes.
 Toxin binding sites are characterized by descriptive, preequilibrium dissociation constants of about 5 and 400 nM.
 There are at least as many low-affinity toxin binding sites as high-affinity sites.
 The existence of low- and high-affinity sites is confirmed by experiments with native toxin.
 Low- and high-affinity toxin binding sites are copurified as judged by sedimentation velocity and density gradient analysis, consistent with the presence of low- and high-affinity toxin binding sites on the same subcellular membrane fragments.
 The results may offer an explanation for the relatively low antagonistic potency of curaremimetic neurotoxins at acetylcholine-sensitive sites in the vertebrate central nervous system. Â© 1984, American Chemical Society.
 All rights reserved.

 Digital Object Identifier (DOI)

 Lukas, Ronald J., "Detection Of Low-Affinity Î±-Bungarotoxin Binding Sites In The Rat Central Nervous System" (1984).
-Neurobiology.
+Translational Neuroscience.
 200.